Cost of Formula Feeding

 So…

 And what about formula recalls?
+What do they cost us?

 There are also emotional costs.
 Breastfeeding your baby will give you a closeness to your child that I am not sure any other feeding method provides.
 Just the oxytocin releases alone for mother and baby make it worthwhile.
+There are also environmental costs.
+To produce the ingredients, to produce the product, to get rid of the trash.

 Formula Cost Calculator

 So, let’s see what this choice is going to cost your family out of pocket.
 Disclaimer: This is not supposed to be a guide to feeding babies!
 Please refer to your health care provider for how much YOUR baby should eat in 24 hours!!!
 These are just general guideline so you can get the idea of cost.
-These numbers are based upon a formula calculator from a major chain store that has it own formula brand.
+These numbers are based upon a formula calculator from a major chain store that has its own formula brand.

-30 days X 30 oz (high end) 900 oz = $99.00 for the first month
+30 days X 30 oz (high end) 900 oz = $234.00 for the first month

-Cost for first 1st month: Between $49.50 and $99.00
+Cost for first 1st month: Between $156 and $234

-Next 11 months: $1089.00
+Next 11 months: $2574.00

-330 days X 30 oz Equals 9900 oz X .11 cents per oz
+330 days X 30 oz = 9900 oz X .24 cents per oz

-Total for one year: Between $1,138.5 and $1,188.00
+Total for one year: Between $2730 (using an average cost formula) and $4200 (more expensive formulas)

 As stated previously, these numbers are most likely low.
 Most people buy the expensive formula they were introduced to from their hospital and also, parents tend to overfeed their formula fed babies.